 This nature pond study activity is provided for our Summer Fun calendar from guest blogger Melissa of Fireflies and Mud Pies.

 I cannot think of a more quintessential way to spend a breezy summer day than wading ankle deep in cool water chasing frogs with children!
-The giggles, splashes, and squeals of delight from enjoying Family Pond Study will echo in your memory (and theirs!) for years to come.
+The giggles, splashes, and squeals of delight from enjoying a Family Pond Study will echo in your memory (and theirs!) for years to come.

 I brought my boys to a state park armed with nets, bug habitats, magnifying glasses, and folding chairs.
 The sky was blue, the air was perfect, and the pond was buzzing (and croaking, peeping and quacking!) with activity.
 We walked to the water’s edge, sandals squishing into the murk, our eyes scanning the water and weeds for movement or bubbles.